UbhiTS/ad-alexatalkingclock/README.md

 Ever since I've set this up in my home, it's become an indispensable part of our lives.
 It's amazing to see how a simple reminder of the current time can make people efficient :), I hope this app helps someone else as it has helped me and my family.

-Now, Alexa greets us in the morning, keeps on reminding us of the time every half hour (politely) from 7 AM to 9 PM where it courteously greets us with a good morning, good afternoon, and a good night and sweet dreams without us asking Alexa the time.
+Now, Alexa greets us in the morning, keeps on reminding us of the time every half hour (politely) from 7 AM to 9 PM where it courteously tells us the time and also greets us with a good morning, good afternoon, and a good night & sweet dreams.
 How cool is that!

 ## Installation
 **NEEDS THE Alexa Media Player HACS Integration from Keaton Taylor and Alan Tse**